Christian M. 6 min read

 Number of VoIP devices

-• Service fees are usually per line, so more devices mean higher recurring costs.
+• Service charges are typically priced per line; more devices mean higher monthly fees.

 Length of your VoIP contract